2004seraph/Projman/README.md

 ## Usage

+This system requires:

-This system requires Ubuntu 22.04 LTS to run.
+- Ubuntu 22.04 LTS
+- PostgreSQL
+- `ruby-3.1.2` installed via `rvm`
+- Rails 7

 Account sign-ins will only work if both the server and client are connected to the University of Sheffield's VPN.